-The Tourism Management concentration prepares students for careers in convention and visitors bureaus, chamber of commerce, meeting planners, event coordinators, outfitters, recreation facilities/activities, resorts, tourism associations, destination marketing organizations, conference centers, national ly activity.
+Tourism Management is the study of all people, activities, businesses, organizations, and destinations involved in providing ly activity.
 The college is committed to the development of its students into knowledgeable, caring, responsive and self-directed individuals able to meet the health and human caring needs of a diverse and complex society through change, advocacy and leadership within their communities.